 We have spent over two years renovating our home and it is stunning.
 Spencer has worked on every single project with every professional (electricians, plumbers, carpenters) as an apprentice.
 Day after day for two straight years he has been absorbing information through hands on training.
 His confidence has skyrocketed with his new abilities and he loves coming up with new ideas to improve the house and property.
 He is not able to have a typical 40 hour a week job due to his disability nor is he able to attend college or trade school at this time.
 Instead we have created many ways to earn income together.
 This works just fine for us.

 After the winter of 2018-2019 I knew I had to have another form of steady income.
 I started hearing about people renting their homes out on Airbnb and VRBO - and it was helping them pay off their mortgages.
 One thing I did have was a newly renovated home.
 I just didn't have any place to go if we had guests but I'd figure that out later.
 We started preparing our home to rent on Airbnb, I took pictures and did the website.
 I thought I'll just go ahead and put this on-line and see what happens.
 The reservations started coming in rapidly before I felt completely prepared.
 By prepared I mean I like things to be perfect.
 Life isn't perfect and we are never 100% prepared and it's quite possible that I went overboard with all the guest amenities.
 I have no regrets as I enjoy spoiling people and want them to come back or tell all their friends and family what a great time they had.
 My goal was to be a 5 star host also known as super host.
 I've never done this before and I learned valuable lessons with each guest that stayed here.
 We began renting our home on June 29th, 2019 and we were busy throughout the tourist season which is May through October.
 When Mesa Verde National Park is open this area is booming with visitors from around the world.
-Unfortunately our homeowner's insurance rates increased and they required a surveillance system so we have decided not to continue renting out our home.
-Onward and upward.
-I think it's time to focus on my massage practice instead.
+Unfortunately I'm not renting my home at this time due to COVID-19.
+Perhaps in the future we will open back up.

 Are you wondering where Spencer and I stayed while we rented out our home?
 I'm going to introduce another member of our vital network - her name is Jean and she lives next door.
 We became friends as soon as we moved into this house and we spend a lot of time together.
 When I told her about my rental idea, Jean generously offered to give us the use of her basement which has everything we need.
 How perfect!
 While we stay with her (or any of our other friends) we do the cooking and make minor repairs around her house.
 It's a great deal for both of us.